minetest/minetest/doc/client_lua_api.md

 * `hud_get_elements()`:
     * returns a table indexed by all present HUD IDs and containing corresponding HUD element definition structures.
     * A mod should keep track of its introduced IDs and only use this to access foreign elements.
-    * It is discourage to change foreign HUD elements.
+    * It is discouraged to change foreign HUD elements.
 * `hud_remove(id)`
     * remove the HUD element of the specified id, returns `true` on success
 * `hud_change(id, stat, value)`